NgojoMary/Lab8/README.md

-This contains the exrcises for text styles such as Font family, color, and size.
+This contains the exercises for text styles such as Font family, color, and size.